Joel Embiid has 34 points in 3 quarters, 76ers beat Rockets

 Sixers: Furkan Korkmaz missed the game after spraining his right ankle on Monday night. … Shake Milton had 19 points off the bench.

-Rockets: DaQuan Jeffries made his first start of the season on Wednesday, making him the 21st different player to start at least one game for Houston this season. … Houston made 17 of 45 3s. … Anthony Lamb had 22 points.
+Rockets: DaQuan Jeffries made his first start of the season on Wednesday, making him the 21st different player to start at least one game for Houston this season. … Houston made 17 of 45 3s.

 UP NEXT